Bacteria In Worms Make A Mosquito Repellent That Might Beat DEET

 What's more, DEET's effectiveness may not be permanent, according to Silvie Huijben, an evolutionary biologist and disease ecologist at Arizona State University.
 "There is some evidence that resistance to DEET can evolve in mosquito populations, and mosquitoes can also learn to overcome their aversion to DEET," she says.
 Because living populations can evolve in response to single interventions, it's best tackle the problem from many angles.
 "In that sense, there is a void to be filled," Huijben says.

 To see if Xenorhabdus could fill that void, Paskewitz and her collaborator Mayur Kajla first had to isolate the potential repellent from everything else the bacteria produces.
-To hone in on the active compound, Kajla isolated smaller and smaller components of a sort of bacterial soup and tested whether each mixture repelled mosquitoes.
+To home in on the active compound, Kajla isolated smaller and smaller components of a sort of bacterial soup and tested whether each mixture repelled mosquitoes.

 Kajla explains that since we don't yet know whether this substance is toxic, scientists can't just slather a subject's arm in Xenorhabdus, stick it into a swarm of mosquitoes and see if they bite.
 So instead, he put a mixture of mosquito food – basically, fake blood dyed red — inside a skin-like sausage casing membrane.
 He soaked cheesecloth in the bacterial soup and layered it over this casing.
 Then, mosquitoes had 30 minutes to feed, after which the researchers counted how many mosquitoes were engorged with red bellies.
 The better the repellent, the fewer red bellies.